rschristopher/ischristtrue.com/src/ancient-views/index.md

 Christ is Truth.
 We can let Christ into our hearts, saving our souls, or we turn away and fall prey to the nihilistic deceptions of those ancient "gods".

-For we are in the Messianic Age.
+For this is the Messianic Age.
 Christ triumphed over death and sin, and He is now ruling in the midst of His enemies.
 These "enemies" are the fallen spirits, the powers and principalities that once had unquestioned dominion over mankind; the consequence of the third rebellion against God: